List of He-Man and the Masters of the Universe characters: Orko

 Orko is a magician from the parallel world of Trolla.
 Orko's magical abilities vary, depending on his location.
-On Eternia, Orko's magic doesn't work properly and his spells frequently backfire with humorous results, while in contrast on his homeworld of Trolla he is a master magician.
-Orko's attempts at helpfulness often end up causing only more trouble for the Masters and the royal family; however, in the 2002 series, his magic is much more controlled and successful, in several instances saving the day.
-The newer series attributes Orko's occasional ineptitude to the loss of his magic wand while saving 10-year-old Prince Adam upon arriving in Eternia.
+On Eternia, Orko's magic does not work properly and his spells frequently backfire with humorous results, while in contrast on his homeworld of Trolla he is a master magician.
+Orko's attempts at helpfulness often end up causing only more trouble for the Masters and the royal family; in the 2002 series, his magic is much more controlled and successful.

+The newer series attributes Orko's occasional ineptitude to the loss of his magic wand while saving 10-year-old Adam.
 In the original series, he also saved young Prince Adam's life upon his arrival in Eternia, although he lost his magical amulet in the process.
-The reason why Trollan magic does not work well on Eternia was explained in "Dawn of Dragoon," in which Trolla is portrayed as a backwards world, where tree roots extend to the sky and leaves are in the ground, and Prince Adam had to recite his magic spell backwards to become He-Man.
-Orko moves around by levitating.
+The reason why Trollan magic does not work well on Eternia was explained in "Dawn of Dragoon", in which Trolla is portrayed as a backwards world, where tree roots extend to the sky and leaves are in the ground, and Prince Adam had to recite his transformation oath backwards to become He-Man.
 He was depicted as able to walk, but only on a few occasions in which he was rendered unable to float.
 Orko's face is concealed by a floppy hat and heavy scarf; according to tradition, members of his people only show their visage to their one true love (in Orko's case, Dree-Elle).
-He-Man describes Trollan face showing as "like getting engaged."
 Orko is one of the few beings on Eternia who know that Prince Adam is He-Man.
-In the She-ra series, Orko evinces a crush on She-ra.
+In the She-Ra series, Orko evinces a crush on She-Ra.
 Orko is also the main catalyst of the central action in the He-Man and She-Ra Christmas special.